Mud, mud, glorious mud

 It’s Hydraweave, a tough, waterproof fabric made especially for the Allagash line.
 Hydraweave does not attract hair like most every other seat cover.

-Yesterday, my three boisterous dogs jumped in and got the IMG_8697back seat muddy.
+Yesterday, my three boisterous dogs jumped in and got the back seat muddy.
 Really muddy.
 I unclipped the seat cover, hosed it off, and put it back on the seat in a few minutes.

 When Kip got excited and had a little accident, I just cleaned it with soap and water.
 No more smelling smells for months or spitting out dog hair when the windows finally get rolled down.